Sequential Competitive Facility Location: Exact and Approximate Algorithms: Computational Results

 \section{Computational Results}

-We test a variety of sequential CFLP instances to validate the efficacy of our approaches and analyze the numerical results.
-We describe configurations and instance design in Section \ref{sec:instance} and demonstrate that \begin{enumerate}[(i)] \item the submodular inequalities \eqref{7} and bulge inequalities \eqref{ineq-bi} significantly accelerate the branch-and-cut framework for solving (S-CFLP) in Section \ref{sec:perform}; \item the approximate separation provides a further speed-up in Section \ref{sec:compu:appr}; \item the approximation algorithm can quickly find a near-optimal solution in Section \ref{sec:compu:socp}; \item the pattern of (leader's and follower's) optimal locations highly depends on the customer choice model in Section \ref{sec:compu:sens}, generating insights on winning market share. \end{enumerate}
+We test a variety of sequential CFLP instances to validate the efficacy of our approaches on obtaining optimal or approximate solutions to (S-CFLP).
+We describe parameter configurations and experimental design in Section \ref{sec:instance} and conduct result analysis to demonstrate that \begin{enumerate}[(i)] \item the submodular inequalities \eqref{7} and bulge inequalities \eqref{ineq-bi} significantly accelerate the branch-and-cut framework for solving (S-CFLP) in Section \ref{sec:perform}; \item the approximate separation provides a further speed-up in Appendix~\ref{sec:compu:appr}; \item the approximation algorithm can quickly find a good-quality solution in Appendix~\ref{sec:compu:socp}; \item the patterns of the leader's and follower's optimal locations highly depends on settings of the choice model, generating insights on winning market share in Section \ref{sec:compu:sens}. \end{enumerate}